MarkAntonyGit/Autoscaling_with_Git/README.md

 # Autoscaling_with_Git
-To use autoscaling with GIT repo
+To use autoscaling with GIT repository